-The fair value of investment property was determined by external independent property valuers, having appropriate recognized professional qualifications and recent experience in the location and category of the property being valued and have been approved by The Securities and Exchange Commission.
-The independent appraisers applied a market approach on an existing use basis by comparing the value to market price of other property in the nearby location (Level 2).
+The fair value of investment property is determined by external independent property valuers, having appropriate recognized professional qualifications and recent experience in the location and category of the property being valued and have been approved by The Securities and Exchange Commission.
+An independent valuation is performed at least every three years, or when management determines that there is a material change in the fair value.
+During the year, two properties were revalued resulting in a gain of Baht 6.30 million.
+The independent appraisers applied a market approach by comparing the value to market price of other property in the nearby location (Level 2).
 The Company recognized changes in the fair value of investment property in profit or loss for the year.